Kerl13/randdag/README.md

 Run `make`.

-For each DAG model, this will produce in `build/$MODEL_NAME/` a static library and an executable providing a command line interface to the counting and sampling functions.
+For each DAG model, this will produce in the `build/` folder a static library and an executable providing a command line interface to the counting and sampling functions.